dharmab/centos-vagrant/README.md

 The box versioning on Atlas follows [Semantic Versioning](http://semver.org).

+I haven't been maintaining this lately because my environment is now Docker/CoreOS based.
+But it should be pretty simple for someone else to maintain themselves.
+Just change the following in each Packer template:

+- `builders.iso_url`
+- `builders.iso_checksum`
+- `post-processors[.type = "atlas"].artifact`
+- `push.name`

 ## Quick Build

 1. Run `setup.py` with Python 2 to download Packer